isc-projects/stork/doc/user/install.rst

   or server becoming unavailable.
 - The ``storkserver_auth_authorized_machine_total`` and ``storkserver_auth_unauthorized_machine_total``
-  metrics may be used to monitor situations when new machines (e.g. by automated VM cloning) may appear in the network or existing machines may disappear.
+  metrics may be used to monitor situations when new machines (e.g. by automated VM cloning) may appear in the network or existing machines disappear.
 - The ``kea_dhcp4_addresses_assigned_total`` metric, along with ``kea_dhcp4_addresses_total``, can be used to calculate pool utilization.
-If the server allocates all available addresses, it will not be able to handle new devices, which is one of the most common failure cases of the DHCPv4 server.
+If the server allocates all available addresses, it is not able to handle new devices, which is one of the most common failure cases of the DHCPv4 server.
 Depending on the deployment specifics, a threshold alert when the pool utilization approaches 100% should be seriously considered.